jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In the Industrial Age, when regular people thought of politics, they first had to think of ideologies.
 This was because government policy was society's biggest lever of power.
 To have any say in what that lever did, Main Street could only support Right or Left political parties.

 The Internet Age changes the power dynamic.
 Now when you think of politics Stargazer, you should not think of nightly news broadcasts or what Left/Right commentators believe.
 You must think of apps, websites, and electronics.
-These are the new levers of power.
+These are the new levers of power, and you can control these yourself.

-Progressive and Conservative extremists won't go easy.
+Progressive and Conservative extremists won't go away easy.
 These ideologues don't know—or care to know—about upgrading to the Interner Age.
 Even now, they're fighting evolution to stay alive.

 These fights get very serious.
 Extremists set Europe's flame in the Thirty Years War between Protestantism and Catholicism.
 And now we have enraged Progressives and Conservatives blaming each other for our society's growing problems.